x-hq/algo-helper/README.md

 - [ ] Move to TypeScript
 - [ ] Keyboard shortcut for sending clipboard contents
+- [ ] Keyboard shortcut for correction mode
+- [ ] Keyboard shortcut for random input
 - [ ] Dropdown menu with options
-    - Select other languages
+    - Select other output languages
 - [ ] Audio prompting
-- [ ] Keyboard shortcut for corrections
-- [ ] Keyboard shortcut for random input

 ## Contributing 💡